 Many states require you to successfully complete a law examination before they issue a license by licensure transfer.
 Be sure to check with the applicable state or jurisdiction to determine its requirements.

 The MPJE is established as a required law examination in 48 jurisdictions.
 If the MPJE is a requirement for licensure transfer, review the NAPLEX/MPJE Registration Bulletin for further information on the exam.

 Registering for the MPJE when you apply for licensure transfer can decrease the total processing time.
 Please note, however, NABP must receive a notice of eligibility to test from the board of pharmacy before you will be issued an authorization to test.
-It can take up to 10 days from the date NABP receives eligibility before you will receive an authorization to test, and five to seven days before the score will be reported to the board.
+It can take up to 10 days from the date NABP receives eligibility before you will receive an e-mailed authorization to test, and five to seven days before the score will be reported to the board.